CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

-# Using CMS Box (FedRAMP-Authorized) in the Certification Process
+# Using CMS Box in the Certification on Ongoing Operational Reporting Processes

-In accordance with 42 C.F.R. §§ 433.112(b)(15) and 433.116(b), (c), and (i) and to support the work of Streamlined Modular Certification (SMC) framework, the Centers for Medicare and Medicaid Services (CMS) uses Box to easily upload files for certification and operational reporting, including secure file exchange and storage of Protected Health Information (PHI) and Personally Identifiable Information (PII) files.
+In accordance with 42 C.F.R. §§ 433.112(b)(15) and 433.116(b), (c), and (i) and to support the work of Streamlined Modular Certification (SMC) framework, the Centers for Medicare and Medicaid Services (CMS) uses Box to easily upload files for certification and ongoing operational reporting, including secure file exchange and storage of Protected Health Information (PHI) and Personally Identifiable Information (PII) files.
 The Box Cloud Content Management Platform has achieved numerous U.S. Government certifications for privacy and security regulatory and compliance, including, but not limited to, FedRAMP Moderate, DoD SRG IL4, NIST SP 800-171, AICPA SOC 2/SOC 3/AT 101 Type II, IRS Publication 1075, and HIPAA.

-## Standard Box Configuration
+## Certification Box Configuration

-Your CMS State Officer will establish a single Box folder for each individual module or system undergoing certification contained in the state’s root folder under the certification and metrics data folder.
-Sub-folders for an Operational Readiness Review (ORR) and a Certification Review (CR) will be created as follows:
+Your CMS State Officer will establish a single Box folder for each individual module or system undergoing certification contained in the **state’s root folder**.
+You should see your applicable state folder with “ – Certifications” at the end.
+All unredacted certification related files should be uploaded to the applicable Operational Readiness Review (ORR) and Certification Review (CR) folders.
+Refer to Example 1 and the Module Abbreviation table below.
+Sub-folders for each module certification will be created as follows:

-**State Name or Territory Name**
+**State Name and Module Abbreviation**
-- State or Territory Abbreviation and Module Abbreviation (see below table for module abbreviations)

 **ORR**
 - Evidence* – should contain the Intake Form and two subfolders:
-    - CEF – should contain the evidence listed in the Intake Form for applicable Conditions for Enhanced Funding.
+    - Conditions for Enhanced Funding (CEF) – should contain the evidence listed in the Intake Form for applicable CEFs.
 There is no need for additional sub-folders.
     - Outcomes – should contain the evidence listed in the Intake Form for applicable CMS-required and state-specific outcomes.
 If needed, include additional sub-folders by outcome.
-- Metrics – should contain the metrics definitions for ORR.
+- Metrics – should contain the definitions of the metrics for ORR.
 CMS highly encourages states to use the [Operational Report Workbook](https://github.com/CMSgov/CMCS-DSG-DSS-Certification/raw/main/Operational%20Report%20Workbook.xlsx).
 - Presentation – should contain the presentation for the day of the review and any other meeting documentation.
 - Required Artifacts – should contain the applicable Required Artifacts listed in Appendix C of the [Streamlined Modular Certification for Medicaid Enterprise Systems Certification Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf).
+This will also contain any files applicable to the entry criteria.

 **CR**
 - Evidence* – should contain the Intake Form and two subfolders:
 	- CEF – should contain the evidence listed in the Intake Form for applicable Conditions for Enhanced Funding.
 There is no need for additional sub-folders.
 	- Outcomes – should contain the evidence listed in the Intake Form for applicable CMS-required and state-specific outcomes.
-If needed, include additional sub-folders by outcome.
+If needed, include additional sub-folders by the outcome.
 - Metrics – should contain the monthly metrics data reports required for CR.
-CMS highly encourages states to use the [Operational Report Workbook](https://github.com/CMSgov/CMCS-DSG-DSS-Certification/raw/main/Operational%20Report%20Workbook.xlsx).
+CMS highly encourages states to use the [Operational Report Workbook Template](https://github.com/CMSgov/CMCS-DSG-DSS-Certification/raw/main/Operational%20Report%20Workbook.xlsx).
+Note: once the state is certified, they will need to load the final metrics to the applicable metric folder on CMS Box.
-- Presentation – should contain the presentation for the day of the review and any other meeting documentation.
+- Day of CR Presentation – should contain the presentation for the day of the review and any other meeting documentation.
 - Required Artifacts – should contain the applicable Required Artifacts listed in Appendix C of the [Streamlined Modular Certification for Medicaid Enterprise Systems Certification Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf).
+This will also contain any files applicable to the entry criteria.

 **Project Status Reports**
 - Should contain all applicable status reports for the entire project.

 *Evidence filenames should include the SMC outcome reference number at the beginning, for example, CEF1 or TPL2.

+## Operational Reporting Box Configuration

+Box folders are already established for each state’s ongoing operational reports.
+Refer to Example 2 below.
+States must submit operational reports to CMS containing metrics in support of a state’s annual Operational Advanced Planning Document (OAPD) request for an MES module or solution.
+CMS may determine states must report some metrics more frequently.
+CMS highly encourages states to use the Operational Report Workbook template.
+- Every state has a folder with the state’s abbreviation, followed by “– Metrics”.
+- The state should upload all metric-related files in “1.
+State Submission” folder, and not in an “Archived” folder.
+- If the state is going through certification, it can upload all metric data captured since go-live once certification is complete.

+**Note:** Data submissions that have formatting errors or are missing information need to be corrected by the state before they can be processed.

 <center>Example 1</center>
 <img src="{{ site.baseurl }}/Box/Example 1.png" width="100%">